amireh/react-drill/examples/basic.md

 proper results.
 The assertions themselves are omitted since they're out of the scope of react-drill.

-Anyway, this is what our test would look like:
+This is what our test would look like:

 ```javascript
 // @file components/Root.test.js